 Clare’s background is in the non-profit sector and she sees the law as one piece of the jigsaw for pursuing access to justice.
 She is keen to collaborate with others to support those subjected to abuses of power to make their voices heard and pursue practical change.

-Clare trained to be a solicitor at Bhatt Murphy and qualified in summer 2017.
-Prior to her training, she worked in an advocacy role at Detention Action and has a strong commitment to strategic litigation.
-Clare has also worked for several years in the NGO sector on criminal justice policy and has previously assisted at the Hackney Law Centre, Justice and Reprieve.
-She holds an LLM from the School of Oriental and African Studies in Human Rights, Conflict and Justice and is a contributor to the forthcoming “International Feminist Judgments Project”.
+Clare trained at Bhatt Murphy Solicitors.
+Prior to her training, she worked in an advocacy role at Detention Action and she has a strong commitment to strategic litigation.
+She holds an LLM from the School of Oriental and African Studies in Human Rights, Conflict and Justice.

 Clare specialises in claims and challenges against public authorities, in particular the police, the CPS, the prison service and the Home Office, and inquests on behalf of families who have suffered bereavement as a result of failings by the state.
 She also acts for clients to challenge their immigration detention.